-Rapidly Accelerated Research Experience is a focused pre-admission-to-graduation STEM (Science, Technology, Engineering, and Mathematics) immersion program.
+Rapidly Accelerated Research Experience (RARE) is a focused pre-admission-to-graduation STEM (Science, Technology, Engineering, and Mathematics) immersion program.
 The overarching goal of the program is to provide opportunities for students from backgrounds underrepresented in STEM fields to develop outstanding scientific skills in an environment that emphasizes preparation for leadership in addressing the increasingly complex issues facing the sciences, engineering, and society in the 21st century.

 The program incorporates four dimensions that are essential for success: an innovative curriculum across STEM fields, a strong sense of identity as part of a community of scholars, addressing cultural issues that can contribute to low success and retention rates, and an understanding of the commitment required to excel in STEM.
 RARE is a multi-level, structured, comprehensive four-year approach.

 - Implements a comprehensive program that enhances retention and success in STEM fields.